nao4869/photo-diary-privacy-policy/privacy-policy-english.md

 1. Company name, etc.

-Name: Line-like notepad app For contact information, please refer to the contact information below.
+Name: PhotoMemo - SNS Style Memo app For contact information, please refer to the contact information below.

 2. User information acquired The user information acquired by this application is as follows.